Guest blogging is a fabulous way to get traffic to your website, expand your reach and build your credibility and reputation.

 - Normally part of the guest post exchange is that you get an Author Bio which gives a bit of information about you and links to your website.
 I’ve seen both long and short bios and up to three links within a bio.
 I’ve also seen guest posts with NO links.
-Frankly I would never write a guest post unless I could link at the least, back to my own website.
+Frankly I would never write a guest post unless I could at the very least, link back to my own website.

-- A great blog post will get clicks coming into your website because readers will be curious and will want to see what else you have written.
+- A great guest blog post will get clicks coming into your website because readers will be curious and will want to see what else you have written.
 A good blog post can establish your credibility and readers who are interested will want to see what else you have to say on the topic.

 I get over five guest post proposals every week.
 Most of them are such garbage I don’t even bother replying.
 I once got a pitch from a photographer suggesting an article on cameras.
-When the article arrived it basically said you needed a camera in order to take a photography.
+When the article arrived it basically said you needed a camera in order to take a photograph.
 REALLY I would never in a thousand years have guessed that!
 What a garbage bin article … trite and useless.

 One of my BIG ways of filtering out junk proposals is if the pitch has so many grammar and spelling mistakes, I can hardly read it, I assume the post won’t be any better.
 No thanks … another article in the garbage bin.

 The other day I got a pitch that had me flabbergasted.
 What was this guy THINKING?

 Here is the Pitch

 My name is Stewart and I am working as a freelance Blogger, Copywriter and Journalist from London, UK.
 I like your blog and want to be a part of that as a contributor to increase my credibility and followers.